EssentialsX/Essentials/EssentialsDiscord/README.md

 2. Once you create the application, you'll be directed to its overview.
 From this screen, you'll need to copy your "Client ID"/"Application ID" and save it for a later step.
-To copy your client id, click the upper-left most blue "Copy" button.
+To copy your Client ID, click the upper-left most blue "Copy" button.
 Make sure to save it for a later step.
 > ![Copy Client ID](https://i.imgur.com/W3OMTu5.gif)
 > `Copy` -> Paste into Notepad for later step